fdazen/fda-documentation/yield_management.md

 ![Yield_3.png]({{site.baseurl}}/images/Yield_3.png)

-  **NOTE**: Choosing '1' as a starting day **does not** mean that the Yield Manager will run on the current day, but on the following one.
-We currently do not support same-day yielding.
+ {{site.data.alerts.note}} Choosing '1' as a starting day **does not** mean that the Yield Manager will run on the current day, but on the following one.
+We currently do not support same-day yielding. {{site.data.alerts.end}}

   - Choose your conditions by selecting the relevant choices from the scroll down menus: